Axway/docker-cft/helm/transfer-cft/README.md

 ## Prerequisites

-  - Kubernetes 1.14+ or Red Hat Openshift 3+
+  - Kubernetes 1.28 and higher or Red Hat OpenShift 4.10 and higher
   - Helm 3+

 ## Installing the chart